aidinghazagh/musicvisu/README.md

 ## Overview

-musicvisu is an R package that A music themed package to help visualize notations and lyrics.
+musicvisu is an R package that helps visualize musical notations and lyrics.
 It provides functions to transform frequency data to musical notations, create a chart of most occurred words of a song lyrics and create a chart of notations and their timestamps relative to eachother.

 ## Installation